Benefits of Vitamin D

 Introduction

 Vitamin D is more than just a vitamin—it’s a powerhouse for your overall health.
 From boosting your immune system to keeping your bones strong, Vitamin D plays a vital role in many bodily functions.
 Sunlight helps your body make vitamin D, which is important for your health.
-Vitamin D is important for many things, including your immune system, bones, heart, and mental health.

 Despite these benefits, Vitamin D deficiency is common, particularly among people who spend little time outdoors